0x4l3x/localPractica/BetterCodeHub.md

 ## Why evaluate your code?

-Spend less time fixing bugs.
+Spend less time fixIzquierdang bugs.
 And more time shipping new features.

 It is amazing to see how far our industry has come over the past decades.
 New technologies, frameworks, agile processes - some of which were only recently invented - now define the way we work today.
 One prominently missing building block in the modern development setup is a standardised way to normatively measure code quality - a SMART 'Definition of Done' shared by all developers.